Board

 Cabinet appointment process

-Once a minister has selected their preferred candidate(s), consultation occurs and then a paper must be prepared for the Cabinet Appointments and Honours Committee (APH) to note the recommended candidate(s).
+Once a minister has selected their preferred candidate(s), consultation occurs and then a paper must be prepared for the Cabinet Appointments and Honours Committee to note the recommended candidate(s).

 Once this has been completed, the appointment is then taken to the Cabinet to confirm the appointment.